eXascaleInfolab/TSM-Bench/README.md

 #### Step 2: Model Training

-1. Train a GAN model on data segments located in `data/` and write the resulting segments into `generation/` (takes ~3 days)
+1. Train a GAN model on the original segments and write the generated segments into `generation/` (takes ~3 days)

 ```bash
 python3 DCGAN.py